Regulative Rules

 Permissions: MAY

-A permission allows a party to perform an action (but doesn't require it).
+A permission allows a party to perform an action without requiring it.

 PARTY Buyer